darksidemilk/FogApi/docs/commands/Get-FogInventory.md

 ### -hostObj
-the host to get the model of the inventory object from This is used for the inventory structure of the object It defaults to the current host
+the host to get the model of the inventory object from This is used for the inventory structure of the object It defx\`aults to the current host

 ```yaml
 Type: Object